10 tools to elevate your home cocktail bar | CNN Underscored

 Whether you’re an accomplished cocktailian or mixologist or you think the best drink is the one someone else makes for you, you can set up a home bar can produce quality cocktails with just a few inexpensive, simple tools.

-“Sit at the bar in front of where the bartender is making drinks,” said Pardilla.
-‘That way not only can you watch how they’re making the drinks but you can ask them questions while they’re making them.”
+“Sit at the bar in front of where the bartender is making drinks,” says Pardilla.
+“That way not only can you watch how they’re making the drinks but you can ask them questions while they’re making them.”

-“Keep it simple at home,” said Simonson.
-“The drinks we make the most at home are old fashioneds, Negronis, and Manhattans.
+“Keep it simple at home,” says Simonson.
+“The drinks we make the most at home are old-fashioneds, negronis and Manhattans.
 They’re classic and easy.
 You can perfect the simplest drinks, making them better and better.”

 By sticking to a smaller set of cocktails initially, you can also keep to a budget and avoid buying expensive bottles of liquor that you don’t use often.
 Morten Krag, who runs The Cocktail Blog, suggests that stocking a home bar is like making a grocery list.

-“Start making a top ten list of your favorite cocktails,” recommended Krag.
-“For each drink, list out the necessary ingredients, bar tools, and glassware.
+“Start making a top 10 list of your favorite cocktails,” recommends Krag.
+“For each drink, list out the necessary ingredients, bar tools and glassware.
 This will help you build a shopping list and ensure that you have the supplies needed to make the drinks you think are most important to you.”

 The joy of the home bar is that it can be whatever you want, a distilled reflection of your tastes, says Simonson.
 “The good thing about drinking at home is that if you love drinking out of fancy coupe glasses, you can do that if it gives you pleasure.
 If you want to drink out of a juice glass, you can do that too.
 Nobody’s looking.”